mathieu-sibue/recommending-resources-using-web-form/README.md

-# Recommending resources to NGOs with a form-based web app
+# Recommending resources to NGOs with a web app

 <p align="center">
   <a href="#"><img src="./resources/sponsors.png" width="250" title="sponsors"></a>